Leonidas-from-XIV/node-xml2js/README.md

   * `validator` (default `null`): You can specify a callable that validates the resulting structure somehow, however you want.
 See unit tests for an example.
+  * `xmlns` (default `false`): Give each element a field usually called '$ns' (the first character is the same as attrkey) that contains its local name and namespace uri.

 These default settings are for backward-compatibility.
 These are scheduled to change to a more 'clean' way of parsing in version 0.2.